RangoDisco/blog/src/content/blog/going-wireless-again.md

-I've been using a [Sennheiser HD650](https://www.sennheiser-hearing.com/en-US/p/hd-650/) along side with a [Presonus Studio 26c](https://www.presonus.com/en-US/interfaces/usb-audio-interfaces/studio-series/2777700404.html) for about 3 years now and I wished to a wireless setup as much a possible for aesthetic reasons.
+I've been using a [Sennheiser HD650](https://www.sennheiser-hearing.com/en-US/p/hd-650/) along side with a [Presonus Studio 26c](https://www.presonus.com/en-US/interfaces/usb-audio-interfaces/studio-series/2777700404.html) for about 3 years now and I wished to have a wireless setup as much a possible for aesthetic reasons.
 My keyboard and my mouse already being wireless, my headset was the next change in line.

 ## Table of contents